Tavannes Watch Co., Schwöb Frères and CymaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The next picture shows the means of sealing the winding stem.
 There is a gland or packing ring in the stem tube, secured and compressed by a round brass nut which is externally threaded and screws into the end of the stem tube.
 The original gland was oiled leather and has been replaced with one of modern rubber.
 The gland is compressed by the nut onto a perfectly smooth section of stem and gives a very effective seal.
 In this picture you can also see the threads on the middle part of the case for the screw bezel and screw back.
 The case back and the bezel have milling around their edges, just visible in the picture of the face of the watch above, to grip whilst turning to screw them on and off.

 The next picture shows the case back, which carries the Glasgow Assay Office town mark for imported wares, two block letters F opposed and prone, the date letter "u" for the Glasgow hallmarking year 1917 to 1918, and the 925 of Sterling silver.
-The sponsor's mark JW appears to have been registered to James Weir of Glasgow.
+The sponsor's mark JW appears to have been registered by James Weir of Glasgow.
 There is also reference (Brevet +) to a Swiss patent, but unfortunately no patent number.
 The recess machined into the case back inside the screw threads carries a sealing gasket.
 This was originally a plaited washer impregnated with either grease or wax.

 A longer version of this article was published in the NAWCC Watch & Clock Bulletin in 2014.
 At the time of writing I didn't know about the connection with Brook and Son of Edinburgh discussed on this page.